Faisal Al Bannai

-Faisal Al Bannai is an Emirati business executive who is known as a leader in defence technology and advanced research.
-He also serves as Secretary General of the Advanced Technology Research Council (ATRC) and Chairman of the Board of Directors of EDGE Group.
+Faisal Al Bannai is an Emirati business executive who is secretary general of the Advanced Technology Research Council (ATRC) and chairman of the board of directors of EDGE Group.

 Career

-Faisal Al Bannai is currently Chairman of the Board of Directors of EDGE Group, an advanced technology group based in the UAE that develops disruptive solutions for defence and beyond.
+Faisal Al Bannai is currently chairman of the board of directors of EDGE Group, a UAE-based defense contractor.
 EDGE, a state-owned conglomerate, was publicly made known by Mohammed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi.

-Alongside his position at EDGE, Al Bannai is Secretary-General of the Advanced Technology Research Council (ATRC), the overarching entity mandated to shape a research and development ecosystem in Abu Dhabi and drive the strategic R&D priorities of the UAE to position the country as an international research and development hub.
-He is also a Member of the Board of Trustees of Khalifa University.
+Alongside his position at EDGE, Al Bannai is Secretary-General of the Advanced Technology Research Council (ATRC) in Abu Dhabi.

-In his role as Secretary-General of the ATRC, Al Bannai is also a member of the Emirates Research and Development Council, chaired by His Highness Sheikh Abdullah bin Zayed Al Nahyan.
-The Council aims to strengthen the governance of the UAE’s research and development sector and to unify efforts and monitor performance in this field.
+In his role as Secretary-General of the ATRC, Al Bannai is also a member of the Emirates Research and Development Council, chaired by Abdullah bin Zayed Al Nahyan.
+The Council aims to strengthen the governance of the UAE's research and development sector and to unify efforts and monitor performance in this field.